 6) If this is a new mailing type, you will need to work with Jenn Crewell or Andy Camp to design the layout for your mailings.
 This will include the "From" and "Reply" aspects of your mailing, along with "forward to a friend" and "unsubscribe" links.
 It can also include links to your Twitter or Facebook profiles, a Share This section, etc.

 1) Generate a mailing list consisting of full email address as an excel file, one column for each heading, one address per line.

 |3-4 weeks prior to requested delivery date

 ||1) Generate email copy, and have it proofed and approved internally by your department.
 This should include selection and tentative placement of photos, photo credits, and web links.

 2) Agree upon a subject line for your email.
-Keep this subject line short and simple (refer to best practices.)
+Keep this subject line short and simple, under 30 characters, avoiding punctuation (refer to best practices.)

 |2 weeks prior to requested delivery date

 3) Provide fully proofed copy, full-sized images (with captions and photo credits where necessary), web links, mailing list excel file, subject line, list of requested proofreaders for proofs, and any other helpful information to your Informz developer (Andy Camp or Jenn Crewell).
 These should be sent as attachments to email, not embedded inside of the text of an email.